-- 13.1 Appendix 3 gives statistical information showing the trends in a number of areas of food safety since 2009.
-The number of food premises in Birmingham and the interventions required has been fairly steady.
-The number of interventions carried out in 2014/2015, due to excluding the very low risk inspections, was 74% of the actual target. - 13.2 The number of Emergency Prohibition Notices served has fluctuated over the past 6 years, with an average of 38.5 served per year.
-The number served in 2014/2015 was above this average, see appendix 2. - 13.3 The number of Food Hygiene requests for assistance has nearly doubled in comparison to the previous year.
-The numbers remain almost double that received in the early 2000's, perhaps showing an increased public awareness of food hygiene and a demand for higher quality.
-The number of complaints about food has stabilised this year to the six year average. - 13.4 The number of sporadic cases of infectious disease has increased last year, after a big rise in 2010/2011 the numbers had been declining.
-This highlights the need to continue to direct resources at poor performing food businesses and the importance of food safety in the Service Plan in reducing food borne infection.
-The number of reported outbreaks of infectious disease has dropped again this year, this is due to most community outbreaks being investigated by Public Health England.
+- 13.3 The number of Food Hygiene requests for assistance has continued to rise in comparison to the previous year.
+The numbers are more than double that received in the early 2000's, perhaps showing an increased public awareness of food hygiene and a demand for high quality, and ease of making complaints via the internet.
+The number of complaints about food has increased this year to 50% above the six year average. - 13.4 The number of sporadic cases of infectious disease has increased last year, after a trend that had seen the numbers declining.
+This highlights the need to continue to direct resources at poor performing food businesses and the importance of food safety in the Service Plan in reducing foodborne infection.
+The number of reported outbreaks of infectious disease has risen this year; although most community outbreaks are being investigated by Public Health England.